demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 Qualitative expectations:

-- fTOKENs remain highly correlated with their underlying over long horizons, especially if the floor is denominated in the same asset.
+- fTokens remain highly correlated with their underlying over long horizons, especially if the floor is denominated in the same asset.
 - Floor protection mainly improves lower-tail behavior (reduced severity of drawdowns) rather than creating uncorrelated returns.
-- Correlation between an LST and the fTOKEN of the same underlying is likely close to 1 in normal regimes and may diverge somewhat in stress when floor dynamics and depegs differ.
+- Correlation between an LST and the fToken of the same underlying is likely close to 1 in normal regimes and may diverge somewhat in stress when floor dynamics and depegs differ.

 Portfolio-level VaR therefore benefits from:

-- Lower marginal tail risk of fTOKENs.
+- Lower marginal tail risk of fTokens.
 - Better behavior under internal leverage (non-liquidatable positions; see Section 7).
 - Not from major decorrelation compared to the underlying.